axelzwaans/Bear-Ninja-Hunter/README.md

 **Imagery**

-WHen hovered over, the images are enlarged.
+When hovered over, the images are enlarged.
 Whenever a character loses a turn, their image will be replaced with a corresponding 'sad' image.

 **Fonts**